 Unlike need-based grants, merit-based grants do not require proof of financial need.
 Despite this, we still recommend all students apply for student aid on with the Federal Student Aid (FAFSA) form.

 You may choose from a hard copy or fill out the form online.
 Students opting for the online version will have to create a Personal Identification Number (PIN).

 Many merit-based grants require the FAFSA forms be completed as a part of standard procedure.
 Some grants are a combination of merit and need.
 The FAFSA forms should be completed during the student’s senior year of high school, ideally during the month of January.

 In many cases, merit-based grants are issued by the state of one’s residence.
 Our website has links to local state agencies.
-Another resource of information for merit-based grants based on state of residence is the US Scholarship Guide.

 Types of Merit-Based Grants and Scholarships

 Remember that merit-based grants are mostly divided into different categories.
 Possibilities include: subject of study, ethnic background, religion, gender, disabilities, connections to professional organizations and societies, community service, honors societies, and athletic abilities.